surferfelix/BiographyNet_NER/readme.md

 # NER Classification on old Biographical Texts

-This library includes several NLU models that are used for applying Named Entity Recognition on older Biographical texts from the 18th-20th centuries.
+This library includes several NLU models that are used for applying Named Entity Recognition in the Dutch language on older Biographical texts from the 18th-20th centuries.
 Additionally we explore the effects of finetuning a BERT model on older data to explore whether it adapts to the domain.

 The model evaluates the following NLU systems for NER on our data:
 - Stanza